Bira 5-Step Guide to Covid-Secure Reopening

 To help you to think about the areas of your business where you can improve your profitability, here are some signposts where we can help our members:

 - Join Bira – For all the information we provide, the services we offer, and the benefits that come with membership, Bira membership is a no-brainer.
-In response to the pandemic, we launched a free three-month temporary membership, so unlocking a number of our benefits to more retail businesses at a time when the sector needs it most.
+In response to the pandemic, we reviewed our pricing model and are now offering membership at just £149 per year, so unlocking a number of our benefits to more retail businesses at a time when the sector needs it most.

 - Review your insurance – Not only to check you have good enough cover to support your business after re-opening, but to check your business interruption cover and to check you have the best price possible.
 Bira Insurance, delivered by Towergate, provides cover from a number of different underwriters and is always worth speaking to.